Chalarangelo/integration-tools/initData/CONTRIBUTING.md

 # Contribution Guidelines

-**30 seconds of React** is a community effort, so feel free to contribute in any way you can.
+**30 seconds of repoLongLang** is a community effort, so feel free to contribute in any way you can.
 Every contribution helps!

 Here's what you can do to help: